P-p-H-d/mlib/README.md

 * BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop_deferred ; this enables to handle object that are in-progress of being consumed by the thread.

-This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).
+This container is designed to be used for easy synchronization inter-threads (and the variable should be a global shared one).

 It shall be done once per type and per compilation unit.